mtumilowicz/js-nodejs-websocket-workshop/README.md

     |Sec-WebSocket-Protocol     |No             |protocols the client would like to speak, ordered by preference   |
     |Sec-WebSocket-Extensions   |No             |extensions the client would like to speak   |

+    The request MAY include any other header fields, for example, cookies and/or authentication-related header fields such as the |Authorization| header field, which are processed according to documents that define them
 ## details
 1. To _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined above.
     * If /secure/ header is true, the client MUST perform a TLS handshake just after opening